Corantin/NomaSoft.Website/README.md

 1. Import the repository into Vercel.
 2. Set environment variables in the Vercel dashboard.
 3. Enable `npm run build` as the build command (default).
-4. Ensure Contentlayer builds by keeping the `next-contentlayer` plugin enabled in `next.config.mjs`.
+4. Ensure Contentlayer builds by keeping the `next-contentlayer` plugin enabled in `next.config.ts`.

 Vercel automatically handles image optimization and edge middleware for locale routing.